King of the Ring (2002): Aftermath

 The Rock's involvement in the WWE Undisputed Championship match at King of the Ring made him the number one contender for the WWE Undisputed Championship at Vengeance.
 On the July 4 episode of SmackDown!, The Undertaker retained the title against Kurt Angle in a controversial fashion as The Undertaker pinned Angle and Angle made The Undertaker tap out at the same time.
 As a result, Angle was added to the title match, making it a triple threat match.
 At Vengeance, The Rock defeated Angle and The Undertaker in a triple threat match for his seventh WWE Undisputed Championship.

 Due to defeating the Intercontinental Champion Rob Van Dam in the final of the King of the Ring tournament, Brock Lesnar feuded with Van Dam over the Intercontinental Championship.
 At Vengeance, Van Dam defeated Lesnar by disqualification to retain the title.
-After Vengeance, Lesnar joined the SmackDown! brand and began feuding with the WWE Undisputed Champion The Rock as he had won the King of the Ring tournament and earned the right to challenge for the WWE Undisputed Championship at SummerSlam becoming the first winner of the King of the Ring tournament to have done so since Mabel in 1995.
+After Vengeance, Lesnar joined the SmackDown! brand and began feuding with the WWE Undisputed Champion The Rock as he had won the King of the Ring tournament and earned the right to challenge for the WWE Undisputed Championship at SummerSlam.
 At SummerSlam, Lesnar defeated The Rock for the WWE Undisputed Championship, and became the youngest champion in the title's history.

 The 2002 King of the Ring event would be the final King of the Ring to air on traditional PPV until 2024; Bad Blood replaced the event as the June PPV in 2003.
 WrestleMania, SummerSlam, Survivor Series, and Royal Rumble in turn reverted to being referred to as the "Big Four" until August 2021 when Money in the Bank was elevated to "Big Five" status.
-Although the promotion ceased producing King of the Ring as a PPV after the 2002 event, WWE continued to periodically hold the tournament across their weekly television programs, Raw and SmackDown, with the finals instead taking place on an episode of Raw or at another PPV, such as Judgment Day for the 2006 tournament.
+Although the promotion ceased producing King of the Ring as a PPV after the 2002 event, WWE continued to periodically hold the tournament across their weekly television programs, Raw and SmackDown, with the finals instead taking place on an episode of Raw or at another PPV, such as Judgment Day for the next tournament in 2006.
 The 2015 tournament then aired exclusively as a livestreaming event on WWE's online streaming service, the WWE Network, which launched in February 2014.
 After another nine years, another King of the Ring event was scheduled for 2024, rebranded as King and Queen of the Ring, incorporating the women's Queen of the Ring tournament that was established in 2021, returning the event to traditional PPV as well as livestreaming.
+The 2024 event was also the first time since 2002 that the tournament awarded a world championship match at SummerSlam, subsequently becoming the annual award for the tournament.
+The 2024 event would be the last dedicated event, as subsequent tournaments have concluded at the annual Night of Champions event.